Graduation at Colorado school where student was killed

-ENGLEWOOD, Colo.
+ENGLWEOOD, Colo.
 (AP) - Seniors at a Colorado high school where a student was killed in a shooting two weeks ago are graduating.

 The Denver Broncos will host commencement ceremonies for STEM School Highlands Ranch Monday evening at their training facility in suburban Denver.